-Uncommon but serious causes that require immediate evaluation and treatment include
+Uncommon but serious causes that require immediate diagnosis and treatment include

 Deep soft-tissue infection